MareikeFischer/PhyloKernel/README.md

 ## How to run this code

 First execute PhyloNetReductions to have all required functions ready.
 Then execute PhyloNet.
 A menu will pop up and guide you through the rest of the program run.

+## License

+This software is under the Artistic License 1.0